Women in baseball: 1920–2000

 Perhaps the best known young woman playing baseball in the early 1920s was Rhode Island's Lizzie Murphy.
 She was the first woman to play baseball against major league players, in 1922.
 A first baseman, she played for the Providence (RI) Independents, and was praised by newspaper reporters for her fielding skills.
 Sportswriters said she was every bit as talented as a male player, and noted that she was paid $300 a week, more than many minor league players of the 1920s received.
 Murphy, who had begun playing baseball when she was only ten, had dreams of becoming a major league player, but she was not able to achieve that goal.
 She did in 1922 become the first female baseball player to play against major league players, in a game that was a charity exhibition pitting all-star players from the New England and American Leagues against the Boston Red Sox.
 She was also able to have a long career in the semi-pro leagues, leading a touring team that played all over the eastern United States.
 According to newspaper accounts, she developed a loyal following, with numerous fans who came out to watch her and her team play.
 Lizzie Murphy's baseball career lasted from 1918 to 1935.

 While Murphy was perhaps the best-known woman playing for an all-male team in the 1920s, there was at least one other woman athlete whose abilities included playing baseball.
 Philadelphia's Betty Schenkel not only played baseball with the boys during high school, but she was said to be adept in other sports, including basketball, soccer, and cycling.

 On April 2, 1931, 17-year-old Jackie Mitchell (originally known as "Virne Beatrice Mitchell Gilbert") of the Chattanooga Lookouts struck out both Babe Ruth and Lou Gehrig in an exhibition game.
-Commissioner of Baseball Kenesaw Mountain Landis voided her contract as a result.
+By some accounts, Commissioner of Baseball Kenesaw Mountain Landis banned her from exhibitions as a result.

 The first girl to play on a boys varsity high school baseball team was Nellie Twardzik, on April 24, 1935.
-Twardzik started at first base for the Bartlett High School Indians in Webster, Massachusetts from 1935 through 1937.
+Twardzik started at first base for the Bartlett2026 High School Indians in Webster, Massachusetts from 1935 through 1937.
 Her high school letter and glove are on display in the "Diamond Dreams" exhibit featuring women in baseball at the National Baseball Hall of Fame in Cooperstown, New York.

 Effa Manley, the only woman member of the National Baseball Hall of Fame (inducted 2006), co-owned the Newark Eagles baseball franchise in the Negro leagues from 1935 to 1948.